Early career writers of migrant background are invited to apply for the 2019 Deborah Cass prize.

 - Employees and Committee of Management members of Writers Victoria are not eligible to enter.

 Please take note of the application requirements carefully, as Writers Victoria is unable to accept entries or notify entrants who do not follow all the terms and conditions correctly:

 - The writing sample should reflect at least in part on the migrant experience.

 - Entries must not have been published or accepted for publication by a recognised publisher, in print or online.
 They can have been published in community publications, local independent publications or blogs.

 - Applicants may submit a maximum of one entry.

-- The writing sample must be submitted in English (in future years the Prize may be able to offer translation services but it is not offered in 2018).
+- The writing sample must be submitted in English (in future years the Prize may be able to offer translation services, but this is not offered in 2019).

 - The writing sample must include the title of the work in the header.